email format sample

 Dear [Boss’s Name],

 I hope you’re doing well.
-I would like to request some time for a one-on-one meeting with you to discuss my current projects, as well as some of the goals I’m working towards in the coming months.
-I believe it would be helpful to get your feedback and guidance on a few key areas.
+I want to request a one-on-one meeting with you to discuss my current projects and some of the goals I’m working towards in the coming months.
+I believe getting your feedback and guidance on a few key areas would be helpful.

-Could you please let me know your availability over the next week?
+Could you please let me know your availability for next week?
 I am flexible and can adjust to your schedule at your convenience.

-Thank you for considering my request, and I look forward to the opportunity to meet with you.
+Thank you for considering my request, and I look forward to meeting with you.

 Best regards,